 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many businesses lack the time, human resources and financial means to engage in the kind of content marketing that many experts advise.
-What you want to do, then, is work smart within your limited resources.
+We’ve just seen that most small business owners lack the time, human resources and financial means to engage in the kind of content marketing that most experts prescribe.
+What you want to do, then, is work smart within your limited budget, resources, and time.

-(Posting content to marketing channels individually is extremely time-consuming!)
+(Posting content to different channels is extremely time-consuming!)